Small gauge transformations and universal geometry in heterotic theories: The Hodge decomposition and the moduli space metric

 \section{The Hodge decomposition and the moduli space metric}

-We now show how gauge fixing together with all of the equations of motion, including the hermitian Yang--Mills equation and balanced equation, allow us to solve for the terms in the Hodge decomposition of the heterotic moduli in \eqref{eq:DOF}.
+We now show how gauge fixing together with supersymmetry, the Bianchi identity, the Hermitian Yang--Mills equation and balanced equation, allow us to solve for the terms in the Hodge decomposition of the heterotic moduli in~\eqref{eq:DOF}.

-Mathematically we are determining the Kodaira--Spencer map which associates parameters with field deformations.
+Mathematically we are determining the Kodaira--Spencer map~\cite{Kodaira:1981cx} which associates parameters with field deformations.
 We do not a priori assume any structure about the moduli space, for example, we do not label parameters as complex structure or bundle moduli.
-We find that even at first order in $\ap$, the moduli fields are incredibly coupled and there is not invariant distinction between moduli.
+We find that even at first order in $\alpha^{\backprime}$, the moduli fields are incredibly coupled and there is no invariant distinction between moduli.

-When the background is \cy at large radius, so that supergravity is guaranteed to be a good approximation, we show how one may go about solving these coupled differential equations for the field deformations in \eqref{eq:DOF}.
-As an application of this work, we give a prescription for how to compute the moduli space metric derived in \citeMUG.
+When the background is Calabi--Yau at large radius, so that supergravity is guaranteed to be a~good approximation, we show how one may go about solving these coupled differential equations for the field deformations in~\eqref{eq:DOF}.
+As an application of this work, we give a prescription for how to compute the moduli space metric derived in~\cite{Candelas:2016usb, Candelas:2018lib}.